 Discharge planning will start today.
 Your Navigator will talk to you about your plans and needs for discharge.

 Excited about going home?
 Your nurse can help you with that!
+You can request a sleeping pill at bedtime to help you rest so you'll be ready to go home in the morning.

 DISCHARGE PLANS